limopeace/spca.wtf/netlify-deployment-guide.md

    - Without static export, use `.next` as the publish directory

 3. **Client-side routing issues**:
-   - Create a `public/_redirects` file with:
+   - Create a `_redirects` file in the output directory with:
      ```
      /*    /index.html   200
      ```
-   - Make sure this file is copied to the output directory with the command:
+   - You can generate this file during build with:
      ```
-     cp public/_redirects out/
+     echo '/*    /index.html   200' > out/_redirects
      ```
    - This tells Netlify to serve your index.html for all routes, allowing client-side routing to handle them